tfeb/tfeb-lisp-tools/README.md

 [^5]:	Note that, here and below, I am writing pathnames as strings.
 This is just because I am being lazy: the system works in terms of pathnames, not strings.

+[^6]:	And, in fact, such loader shims often *can't* be compiled as they rely on things changing during the load of their source.

+[^7]:	It's hard to see a case where having `needs` *not* quote its arguments is useful since whatever values it uses would need to be available at compile-time anyway, which means you'd already almost certainly have to use `eval-when`.
+In any case, if you want what `needs` does without the autoquoting, you should now use `(eval-when (...) (requires ...))`.

-[^6]:	A key to making this work with ASDF is to turn off output translations and keep the compiled files alongside their sources.
+[^8]:	A key to making this work with ASDF is to turn off output translations and keep the compiled files alongside their sources.